James R. Tallon, Jr.

 James R. Tallon, Jr., a nationally recognized health care policy leader, is president of the United Hospital Fund of New York.

-The chair of The Commonwealth Fund and of the Kaiser Commission on Medicaid and the Uninsured, he also serves as secretary/treasurer of the Alliance for Health Reform, and is on the boards of the Institute on Medicine as a Profession and the New York eHealth Collaborative, and the advisory board for the Jonas Center for Nursing Excellence.
+He chairs the Kaiser Commission on Medicaid and the Uninsured, and serves as Secretary/Treasurer of the Alliance for Health Reform.
+He also serves on the boards of the Institute on Medicine as a Profession and the New York eHealth Collaborative, and is a member of the advisory board for the Jonas Center for Nursing Excellence.

-Mr. Tallon is also a member of the New York State Board of Regents, the constitutionally established supervisory body of all education and education-related activities in New York.
+Mr. Tallon also serves as a member of the New York State Board of Regents, the constitutionally established supervisory body of all education and education-related activities in New York.

-Mr. Tallon is a former member of the boards of the Joint Commission on Accreditation of Healthcare Organizations and the Center for Health Policy Development.
+Mr. Tallon is a former chairman of The Commonwealth Fund, and a former member of the boards of the Joint Commission on Accreditation of Healthcare Organizations and the Center for Health Policy Development.
 He has held visiting lecturer appointments at the Columbia University and Harvard University schools of public health.

 Mr. Tallon and his wife, Norma, reside in Binghamton and New York City.
-They have three adult sons.
+They have three adult sons and five grandchildren.